DHTMLX/docs-suite/docs/grid/usage_history.md

 The `action` argument must conform to the `IAction` interface.
 If the module is disabled, the action type is invalid, or the `inverse` property is missing (for actions with the "change" and "removeAll" types), the [`error`](grid/api/history/error_event.md) event is triggered.
 :::

-All the actions performed through the API (e.g., using `grid.data`) can be added to the history using the `add()` method.
+You can add all the actions performed through the API (for example, with `grid.data`) to the history with the `add()` method.
 The following example shows adding a new row via `DataCollection`:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {